Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Iwahori orbits on symmetric spaces

-In this section we give a description of the set of $I$ orbits on $X$ and define an action of $W_{aff}$ on them.
+In this section, we give a description of the set of $I$ orbits on $X$ and define an action of $W_{aff}$ on them.

-By theorem \ref{2.12}, the set $I \backslash G$ is in bijection with the set of $\Omega$ colored chambers in the affine building of $G$.
-The orbits of $I$ on $X$ are the same as the orbits of $H$ on $I\backslash G$ or on the $\Omega$ colored chambers of $\B_G$.
+By Theorem \ref{2.12}, the set $G/I$ is in bijection with the set of $\Omega$ colored chambers in the affine building of $G$.
+The orbits of $I$ on $X$ are the same as the orbits of $H$ on $G/I$ or on the set of $\Omega$ colored chambers in $\B_G$.

-In order to describe the $H$ orbits on $I\backslash G$ we will need the following proposition about the $\sigma$ stable apartments.
+In order to describe the $H$ orbits on $G/I$ we will need the following proposition about the $\sigma$ stable apartments.

-\begin{prop} Let $\B_G$ be the enlarged affine building of $G$, let $\C$ be a chamber of $\B_G$, then there exists a $\sigma$ stable apartment $\A$ that contains $\C$ and such apartment is unique up to the action of an element of $H$ that fixes $\C$ pointwise. \end{prop}
+\begin{prop} Let $\B_G$ be the enlarged affine building of $G$, let $\C$ be a chamber of $\B_G$, then there exists a $\sigma$ stable apartment $\A$ that contains $\C$, and such an apartment is unique up to the action of an element of $H$ that fixes $\C$ pointwise. \end{prop}

+\begin{Remark} We can formulate the above proposition without the language of the building.
+The equivalent formulation is as follows.
+Let $I'$ be any Iwahori subgroup of $G$, there exists a $\sigma$ stable maximal split torus $T'$ such that the maximal compact subgroup $T'^0$ of $T'$ is contained in $I'$, i.e. $T'^0\subset I'$.
+Such a torus is unique up to conjugation by $H\cap I'$.